Skip to main content

 3. Make Assistants private: To make an Assistant private, you can drag and drop it into the private section or any private folders you have.

-By utilizing Cassidy's Assistant folders and group-based permissions, you can ensure that your team members have access to the AI assistants they need while maintaining the necessary level of control and security.
+By utilizing Cassidy's Assistant folders and group-based permissions, you can ensure that your team members have access to the AI Assistants they need while maintaining the necessary level of control and security.

 Did this answer your question?